Jasmine Parr: Early life

 Parr was born and raised on the Gold Coast, Queensland where she attended Robina State High School throughout her teenage years.
-Her Australian father, John Wayne, is a 10-time Kickboxing and Muay Thai World Champion and her mother, Angela, is a naturalised Australian of Mexican American descent who is a 2-time Kickboxing World Champion.
+Her Australian father, John Wayne Parr, is a 10-time kickboxing and Muay Thai world champion and her mother Angela is a naturalised Australian of Mexican-American descent is a 2-time kickboxing world champion.
 Jasmine was introduced to combat sports at a young age through her parents and famously competed in her first kickboxing fight at the age of 8.
 The decision to allow Parr to fight at a young age received national coverage and was met with mixed reactions.
 Subsequently, Parr decided to "retire" from fighting a year later after her second fight and focused on gymnastics instead.

 In 2015, at the age of 11, Parr returned to the ring after being inspired to follow in the footsteps of UFC Champion Ronda Rousey and stated her career goal was to be a Muay Thai fighter for a few years before transitioning into mixed martial arts and winning a UFC Championship.
 She began training in Brazilian jiu-jitsu at the age of 11 and won gold medals in the adult lightweight divisions of the 2020 South Pacific BJJ Championships as a 17-year-old.